tcopeland/pippi/README.md

 [1,2,3]
 ```

 Now suppose we want to find the first element in that array that's greater than one.
-We can use Array#select and then use Array#first on the result:
+We can use Array#select, which returns another Array, and then use Array#first:

 ```ruby
 [1,2,3].select {|x| x > 1 }.first